-North Carolina-based folk group Hiss Golden Messenger is set to release their latest studio album, Quietly Blowing It, next month.
+North Carolina-based group Hiss Golden Messenger is set to release their latest studio album, Quietly Blowing It, next month.
 Lead singer-songwriter M.C.
 Taylor recently sat down with staff writer Kelsey Sidman.
 They talked about everything from the upcoming release to the band's origins, inspirations and musical process.

 I KNOW YOUR BAND'S GENRE LISTED ON MUSIC PLATFORMS IS FOLK, BUT IF YOU COULD PUT AN ADJECTIVE TO DESCRIBE YOUR TYPE OF FOLK MUSIC, WHAT WOULD THAT WORD BE?